-As our direct business partners, our suppliers are our most important contacts when it comes to implementing fair working conditions.
-Change can only be achieved together with them.
-It is therefore important to us to obtain their open opinion on all decisions.
-We are currently working with them on a framework agreement to guarantee a fair, transparent and long-term partnership.
-We have involved our suppliers in this process by conducting surveys when drawing up the contracts and have incorporated their opinions into the agreement.
+As our direct business partners, our suppliers on a framework agreement to guarantee a are our most important contacts when fair, transparent and long-term partnership. it comes to implementing fair working We have involved our suppliers in this process conditions.
+Change can only be achieved by conducting surveys when drawing up together with them.
+It is therefore important the contracts and have incorporated their to us to obtain their open opinion on all opinions into the agreement. decisions.
+We are currently working with them